ericboehs/z2g-ui/README.md

-# z2g - a tool to aide in migrating from ZenHub Workspaces to GitHub Projects
+# z2g - a tool to aid in migrating from ZenHub Workspaces to GitHub Projects

 ![Connect View](screenshots/connect.png)
 ![Pipelines View](screenshots/pipelines.png)